-So you want to eat healthy, but it’s hard.
+So you want to eat healthily, but it’s hard.
 When somebody tells me it’s hard, I always say, “If it were easy, everybody would be doing it.”
-I’m here to tell you that it may appear difficult to eat healthy, but it’s not.
-With appropriate planning and execution you can take control of your eating habits.
+I’m here to tell you that it may appear difficult to eat healthily, but it’s not.
+With appropriate planning and execution, you can take control of your eating habits.

 Lack of Planning, Peer Pressure, and Abundance of Poor Menu Choices Are Your Enemy

 It’s hard to eat healthy even the majority of the time especially when you have to go to an office to work.
 Your coworkers may not have the same desire to eat healthily.
 I’ve been there, done that.
 I’ve spent my career working with software engineers, and many of them had very poor eating habits.
 However, going to an office or anywhere away from home does not mean you can’t eat healthy.
 Preparing and prepackaging your meals to go is the key to keeping you eating healthy.

 I usually eat fresh, raw vegetables and fruits with my meals, so I normally do not pre-cook my carbs or fats.
 However, I’ll cook my protein in bulk which will last me usually 3 or 4 days.
 Upon arriving at work, my co-workers would give me a hard time as I walked in with a small cooler which contained a plastic container with my protein servings for the day along with my vegetables (usually broccoli & cauliflower) and my fats (normally raw, unsalted almonds).
 My diet is pretty simple.

 I know what you’re thinking.
 “I can’t eat the same thing several times a day.”
 That’s fine, you can cook two different proteins and pre-portion servings for all your meals and mix them up.
 For me, cooking 8-10 chicken breasts takes the same amount of time as cooking only one.
 You will spend some time sorting and packaging your meals, but it will be overall savings in time compared to doing this all individually for every meal.